 - Crimson email is the official method of contact for the Engineering Scholarship Program.
 Advisories, directives, inquiries and scholarship retention notices are all communicated via this method.
 It is the scholar’s responsibility to check email on a regular basis to ensure receipt of essential communication from the Engineering Scholarship Program office.

-- Scholars should add the email address for the interim scholarship coordinator, Mary Kathryn Poe at email@example.com, to their contacts within Crimson email.
+- Scholars should add the email address for the scholarship coordinator, Laurie Mitchell at email@example.com, to their contacts within Crimson email.

 - Do not filter out messages from the “eng.ua.edu” domain.